strattonbrazil/photoshop/README.md

 # Frames To Layer Comps

-A talented friend of mine needed a tool for turning a bunch of frames from the animation timeline into layer comps.
+A script for turning a bunch of frames from the animation timeline into layer comps.
+Originally written for Glenn Harmon.